kbase/execution_engine2/docs/adrs/003-Retry_endpoint_design.md

 * (upgrade to Mongo 4.4 for better transaction support)

+##### Q: Do we want to support ResourceRequirements
+A: Probably not in the short term

 ### Sort of answered
 #### Q: how to prevent incorrect parent-child relationships being created -- should the client be allowed to specify a parent ID?
 Is it currently possible to add a new child to a parent job if the child is a new job, rather than an existing job ID / set of params that is being rerun?